 - Attend the Hearing: Attend the divorce hearing in the District Court.
-At this time, the judge will examine all the documents submitted, to ensure they are all in proper order.
+At this time, the judge will examine all the legal forms and documents submitted, to ensure they are all in proper order.
 He or she may also ask you some questions.
 Then, the judge will enter the divorce decree.

 Keep in mind that a divorce in Utah may not be granted by the court before 90 days from the date the Complaint is filed.

 In Utah, divorce law holds that all property owned by the parties is marital property.
 The law does not consider when or how the property was acquired.
 In a divorce, the couple’s debts and assets are divided between them.
 If the parties are unable to reach an agreement on the division of property on their own, the judge is required under Utah law to divide their property as he or she finds equitable.

 Alimony in Utah